Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Implementation Performance

-Equation~\ref{eq:splitmul} produces $n_o$ ciphertexts $\tilde{c}_i$, with the final results being located in the first $n/2$ slots of the ciphertexts.
-Overall, our algorithm to homomorphically calculate $\vec{x}^T \cdot Z$ requires $n_v\cdot n_o$ baby-step giant-step matrix multiplications and the total multiplicative depth is $1$ plaintext-ciphertext multiplication.
+\Cref{eq:splitmul} produces $n_o$ ciphertexts $\tilde{c}_i$, with the final results being located in the first $\sfrac{n}{2}$ slots of the ciphertexts.
+Overall, our algorithm to homomorphically calculate $\vec{x}^T \cdot Z$ requires $n_v\cdot n_o$ BSGS matrix multiplications and the total multiplicative depth is $1$ plaintext-ciphertext multiplication.